-The purpose of the MARC program is to support PhD students, post-doctoral fellows, and junior faculty in obtaining and succeeding in faculty–researcher positions in communication sciences and disorders (CSD).
-Enrollment in the MARC program for the 2021–2022 academic year opens August 2, 2021 and closes September 8, 2021.
+The purpose of the Mentoring Academic Research Careers (MARC) program is to support PhD students, post-doctoral fellows, and early-career faculty in obtaining and succeeding in faculty–researcher positions in communication sciences and disorders (CSD).
+Enrollment in the MARC program for the 2023–2024 academic year opens August 1, 2023 and closes September 6, 2023.
 More information is below about eligibility requirements, the format of the program, and how to enroll in MARC.

 “As a T32 predoctoral trainee in language impairments interested in multilingual language acquisition, MARC provides me with intentional mentorship that complements my institutional research training.
 From the “Meet and Greet” orientation to the timeline for setting and working toward joint mentorship goals, I have benefited from MARC’s structured framework.
 I have applied the tools I learned in MARC from my mentor to work toward entering the scholarly community for multilingualism.”